Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 # {{page.title}}

 Engineering competencies are used to help identify when an engineer is ready for promotion.
-We divide competencies into levels.
+Competencies are _one_ part of the promotions process for engineers at the FT, meeting most or all of them indicates that an engineer may be ready for promotion.
+We divide competencies into levels for different seniorities.

 ## Levels